 Take These Pruning Tips from a Toronto Landscaping Contractor to Heart

-- Topping – Topping is one of the most common pruning errors and one of those mistakes that’s out there for everyone to see.
-As a general rule no more that 20% of foliage should be removed at a given time.
-When someone engages in topping however, they remove most or all of the leaf bearing branches of the bush or tree in one fell swoop.
-Topping is typically done in order to reduce the size of a bush, hedge or tree but is often carried out in a ruthless fashion that promotes decay and leads to sun damage, infestations and even death.
+- Topping – Topping is one of the most common pruning errors and one of those mistakes that are out there for everyone to see.
+As a general rule no more than 20% of foliage should be removed at a given time.
+When someone engages in topping, however, they remove most or all of the leaf-bearing branches of the bush or tree in one fell swoop.
+Topping is typically done in order to reduce the size of a bush, hedge, or tree but is often carried out in a ruthless fashion that promotes decay and leads to sun damage, infestations, and even death.